Generalizable, real-time neural decoding with hybrid state-space models: Training Details

-As the prediction target is a two-dimensional time-series of either hand or cursor velocity, the loss function was chosen to be mean squared error.
-We set 100 behaviour values per 1s training sample.
-If the dataset had a behavioural sampling rate greater than 100Hz, 100 behaviour samples were randomly chosen within the second.
+As the prediction target is a two-dimensional time series of either hand or cursor velocity, the loss function was chosen to be mean squared error.
+We increased the weight of the loss for centre-out reaching segments by a factor of 5, following \poyo.
+A maximum of 100 behaviour values were provided as targets for each 1 s training sample.
+If the dataset had a behavioural sampling rate greater than 100 Hz, 100 behaviour samples were randomly chosen within the second.

-\paragraph{Baselines.} For single-session models, we consider four binning-based baselines: MLP, GRU, S4 and Mamba.
-We used 50ms bin width for the baselines to extract the spike counts, and step size was 50ms for MLP while for others 10ms.
-All baseline models were trained on a batch size of 128, a base learning rate of 0.004, a cosine scheduler, for a total of 500 epochs.
+\paragraph{Baselines.} We considered four single-session binning-based baselines for the reaching tasks: MLP, GRU, S4, and Mamba.
+We used 50 ms bins to extract spike counts for these models, with step sizes of 50 ms and 10 ms for the MLP and the other models, respectively.
+All baselines were trained using the AdamW optimizer \citep{adamw} with a batch size of 128, a base learning rate of 0.004, and a cosine scheduler for a total of 500 epochs.

 In addition to the aforementioned models, both single-session and pretrained versions of \poyo were used as baselines.
-Following \citet{azabou2023unified}, we used a context window of one second for \poyo (and a step size of 50ms during evaluation, as described in Section \ref{online-eval}).
-The model was trained with a batch size of 128, a base learning rate of 1.5625e-4, a cosine scheduler, and for a total of 500 epochs.
-During training, we also applied a data augmentation scheme called unit dropout \cite{azabou2023unified}, where for each iteration, we randomly drop out a subset of units from the input along with all their spikes.
-For full-finetuning, unit-identification was first performed for 100 epochs before the rest of the model was unfrozen and trained for another 400 epochs.
+Following \citet{azabou2023unified}, we used a context window of 1 s for \poyo (and a step size of 50 ms during evaluation, as described in Section \ref{online-eval}).
+The model was trained using the LAMB optimizer \citep{lamb} with a batch size of 128, base learning rates of 0.004 and 0.002 for single-session and pretrained models respectively, and a cosine scheduler for a total of 500 epochs.
+During training, we also applied a data augmentation scheme called unit dropout \citep{azabou2023unified,azabou2021viewselfsupervisedlearningacrosssample}, where we randomly drop out a subset of units from the input along with all their spikes for each iteration.
+Both unit identification and full finetuning used the same training hyperparameters as the single-session models, except with a constant learning rate.
+For full finetuning, unit identification was first performed for 100 epochs before the rest of the model was unfrozen and trained for another 400 epochs.
+All models were trained for a total of 500 epochs.

-Finally, for NDT-2, we use the code provided by \citet{ye_neural_2023} and their default hyperparameters.
+Finally, for NDT-2, we used the code provided by \citet{ye_neural_2023} and their default hyperparameters.
 However, we pretrained and evaluated NDT-2 on the same datasets and splits used for \possm.
-We found NDT-2's performance to be sensitive to hyperparameter values and specific configurations, and anticipate performance improvements with hyperparamter tuning.